Invarato/sorted_in_disk_project/README.md

         By default: `False`
  * `iter_m_queue_max_size`: (only if `enable_multiprocessing` is `True`) max number of elements in queue.
 If None then is the max by default.
 By default: `1000`
+ * `logging_level`: Level of log.
+Only to debug or to remove psutil warning.
+By default: `logging.WARNING`

 ### Class: